Mathuv/mystery-planet/docs/api/persons.md

 # Persons
-Supports CRUD operations on person records.
+Supports CRUD and other operations on person records.

 ## Get employees of a company (1)